Wednesday, 23 February 2022

 Sage Sankara said:~ Talk as much philosophy as you like, worship as many gods as you please, observe ceremonies, and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

 Sage Sankara’s Supreme Brahman is impersonal, Nirguna (without Gunas or attributes), Nirakara (formless), Nirvisesha (without special characteristics), immutable, eternal, and Akarta (non-agent).
 It is above all needs and desires.
 It is always the Witnessing Subject.
-It can never become an object as It is beyond the reach of the senses.
+It can never become an object as it is beyond the reach of the senses.
 Brahman is non-dual, one without a second.
-It has no other beside it.
+It has no other besides it.
 It is destitute of difference, either external or internal.
 Brahman cannot be described because description implies a distinction.
 Brahman cannot be distinguished from any other than It.
-In Brahman, there is not a distinction between substance and attribute.
-Sat-Chit-Ananda constitutes the very essence or Svarupa of Brahman and not just Its attributes.
+In Brahman, there is no distinction between substance and attribute.
+Sat-Chit-Ananda constitutes the very essence or Svarupa of Brahman and not just its attributes.
 The Nirguna Brahman of Sage Sankara is impersonal.

-Only through deeper self-search do the beginners and intermediates gradually become aware ‘what is what’.
-Only after they have realized the fact that the ‘Self’ is not ‘I’ but the ‘Self’ is the Soul, which is present in the form of the consciousness, they are ready for the inner journey towards reality, which is beyond the form, time, and space.
+Only through deeper self-search do the beginners and intermediates gradually become aware of ‘what is what’.
+Only after they have realized that the Self is not ‘I’ but the Self is the Soul, which is present in the form of consciousness, they are ready for the inner journey towards reality, which is beyond form, time, and space.

 Upanishad:~ They alone in this world are endowed with the highest wisdom who are firm in their conviction of the sameness and birthlessness of Atman.
 The ordinary man does not understand their way.
 (Chapter IV — Alatasanti Prakarana 95-P-188 in Upanishads by Nikilanada)

-If you are seeking truth you have to know the ‘Self’ is not you but the ‘Self’ is the Soul, which is present in the form of consciousness. : ~ Santthosh Kumaar
+If you are seeking truth, you have to know the Self is not you, but the Self is the invisible Soul, which is present in the form of consciousness. : ~ Santthosh Kumaar

 God in truth is not a person.
 Personifying God makes it difficult to realize God in truth hidden by the illusory universe.+